I just uploaded G-Wizard Editor version 1.018, which has our new Conversational CNC Face Milling and Surfacing Wizard. Here’s what it looks like:

 I’m extremely excited to announce that we’ll be launching our G-Wizard Editor this Friday, February 1.

 Since starting to build our first product, G-Wizard Calculator, I’ve had Big Plans for CNCCookbook’s software line.
 I’m trying to do something fundamentally different than anything that’s ever been done with CNC Software before.
 It’ll be quite a while before the whole Vision is in place and obvious, but GW Editor represents the next Big Step.
-As of Friday, we’ll have two great products from CNCCookbook, alongside Art Fenerty’s Gearotic Gear Design software that we also offer. … Read the rest
+As of Friday, we’ll have two great products from CNCCookbook, alongside Art Fenerty’s Gearotic Gear Design software that we also offer.
+Part of our mantra is to always be giving away some kind of software for free, in Beta Test.
+The GW Editor spent about 2 years in that capacity and many of you watched it grow month by month to be what it is today.
+Today, we offer G-Wizard Conversational CNC, which is free while in Beta Test and which has just begun its journey.
+It will be our third product in the lineup.

 It seems like it has been a while since I’ve added a new chapter to our G-Code Tutorial so I decided to get busy and write one.
 In addition to updating the chapter on Canned Drilling Cycles a bit, I have added a chapter on Custom Deep Hole Drilling Cycles.

 Custom Deep Hole Cycles are a common thing to hand code.
 It turns out there are a lot of techniques (described in the chapter!) that are not part of the canned drilling cycles of most controls.
-Things like exactly how the pecking strategy changes with hole depth or whether to vary feeds and speeds with depth. … Read the rest
+Things like exactly how the pecking strategy changes with hole depth or whether to vary feeds and speeds with depth.
+By hand coding a custom deep hole cycle, you can greatly optimize the process.
+This new chapter describes not only the techniques required for custom deep hole cycles, but also provides a discussion of our Conversational CNC Deep Hole Cycle Wizard that makes it easy to crank out this kind of code.

 I just uploaded a new video showing how to get the best CNC Feeds and Speeds with 4 easy steps using our G-Wizard Calculator: